-My name is Damir, Croatian born and raised, currently living in Zagreb.
+My name is Damir, Croatian born and raised (unfortunately), currently living in Zagreb.
+I used the word unfortunately which will probably cause a torrent of negativity in boiling stew of nationalism, which most of Croatia really is, but that is none of my concern.
 I have always kept my distance from politics, never felt any form of attachment to national symbols, political parties or anything along the lines of patriotism.
 My loyalties have always been with computers and technology in general.
-The very beginning and my first confrontation with what was then considered the pinnacle of engineering was this:
+The very beginning and my first confrontation with what was then considered a pinnacle of engineering was this:

 I was obsessed with this device, but was too young to do anything other than just play games and watch in awe as those cassettes were being magically transformed to moving images on my small TV set.
 For the younger generations, you can find more info about ZX Spectrum on Wikipedia.

 As time went by, my curiosity grew more and more and I slowly started learning about programming languages so I could finally solve the ever growing mystery of imaginary animated characters residing in my analog cassettes, somehow being conjured to life by the unbearable screeching noise made by those same cassettes when played in my Walkman.
 From that moment on, technology and software totally consumed my mind and have been obsessing it ever since.